-Zeitgeist Cellars was founded by winemaker Mark Porembski; later joined by his wife, also a winemaker, Jennifer Williams.
-Both work on Zeitgeist but also consult for several other small wineries in the area.
-Mark moved to the Napa Valley in 2000 and joined Anomaly Vineyards in St. Helena two years later; he has been the primary winemaker there since 2005.
-Jennifer’s first winery job in the Napa Valley was an internship at Beaulieu Vineyard.
+Zeitgeist Cellars was founded by winemaker Mark Porembski; both he and his wife, Jennifer Williams, also a winemaker oversee the brand but also consult for several other small and local brands.
+Mark moved to Napa Valley in 2000 and began working as assistant winemaker at Anomaly Vineyards in 2002; he has been their head winemaker since 2005.
+Jennifer’s first winery job in Napa Valley was an internship at Beaulieu Vineyard.
 She was head winemaker at Spottswoode Estate from 2006 through 2010 and currently consults for several small premium Napa Valley based wineries.

-Mark’s background is not in wine – rather his degree is in poetry.
+Mark’s background is not in wine; his degree is in poetry.
 He remembers first becoming interested in wine while in college even before he was of legal drinking age.
-While studying in Dallas he incidentally met two guys from St. Helena.
-We have met some winemakers in the valley who have truly followed their passion and thrown caution to the wind.
-Take Mark for instance; after college he packed everything into his car and drove out to Napa Valley without even lining up a job ahead of time.
-Fortunately, he arrived in 2000 during harvest when seasonal jobs are easier to find and as it were, he found a job the day he arrived.
-Jobs at notable Napa Valley wineries included Far Niente, Araujo Estate (now the Eisele Vineyard) and El Molino Winery.
+While studying in Dallas he fortuitously met two guys from St. Helena who told him about life in Napa Valley.
+After college he packed everything into his car and drove to Napa Valley without having a job lined up prior to his arrival.
+He arrived during harvest, a time of year when its easier to find seasonal wine related jobs.
+He worked at Far Niente, Araujo Estate (now Eisele Vineyard) and El Molino Winery.

-Zeitgeist’s first vintage was 2005 and included a Napa Valley Cabernet Sauvignon and a Santa Barbara Syrah; other than that first year, they used only two vineyard sources for their first few vintages – from St. Helena and from Farella Vineyard in Coombsville near the town of Napa.
-Over the years their vineyard sources have increased; today they continue to source from Napa Valley vineyards while sourcing from one vineyard in neighboring Sonoma County.
+Zeitgeist’s first vintage was 2005 and included a Napa Valley Cabernet Sauvignon and a Santa Barbara Syrah; other than that first year, he used only two vineyards for the first few vintages including from St. Helena and from Farella Vineyard in Coombsville near the town of Napa.
+Vintner Juan Mercado originally introduced Mark to Tom Farella whose family owns Farella Vineyard.
+Their vineyard sources have since increased; while focusing on Napa Valley they also source from one vineyard in neighboring Sonoma County.
 One of their flagship vineyards is the historic Lewelling Vineyard in St. Helena.
-Lewelling Vineyard is one of the oldest continuously owned family vineyards in the Napa Valley with family roots dating back to 1864 when the family patriarch John Lewelling moved to St. Helena.
-The vineyard itself is located at the base of the Mayacamas mountains on the western side of the valley.
-The vines grow on rich benchland soils, several premium producers’ source from this vineyard.
+Lewelling Vineyard is one of the oldest continuously owned family vineyards in Napa Valley with family roots dating back to 1864 when family patriarch John Lewelling moved to St. Helena.
+The vineyard is located at the base of the Mayacamas mountains on the western side of the valley.
+The vines grow on rich benchland soils; several premium producers source grapes from this vineyard.

-While they currently produce two highly unusual wines for a Napa Valley based producer (old vine Chenin Blanc from St. Helena and a very rare Trousseau Gris from neighboring Sonoma County), the focus of their production is Cabernet Sauvignon.
-They used to source small quantities of Syrah in the past (although this was not made every year).
+While they currently produce two highly unusual wines for a Napa Valley based producer including Chenin Blanc from St. Helena and a very rare Trousseau Gris from neighboring Sonoma County, the focus of their production is Cabernet Sauvignon.
+They used to source small quantities of Syrah in the past, although this was not made every year.

 The name Zeitgeist means “the spirit of the times” first created by German Romanticists to describe the mood or feeling of a particular time period.
 This is a term that relates to the current wine industry very well.
-For example, in the 1960s there were less than 30 wineries in Napa Valley; we maintain a list of wineries dating from 1979 and before who are still in business today.
-That list numbers approximately 70 producers.
+For example, in the 1960s there were less than 30 wineries in Napa Valley; we maintain a list of wineries dating from 1979 and before who are still in business and who have continuously produced wines since their inaugural vintage.
+That list numbers less than 70 producers.
 Currently there are approximately 500 physical wineries within Napa Valley with well more than twice that number being virtual producers.
 And in the spirit of the times, as Mark told us, “There are many smaller virtual producers today who are helping push the envelope for quality.”
-This has led to better quality wines both from improved practices in the vineyard and in the winery – it is an exciting yet certainly a very challenging time to be a small producer in Napa Valley.
+This has led to better quality wines as a result of improved practices both in the vineyard and in the winery; these are exciting yet extremely challenging times to be a small producer in Napa Valley.

-Zeitgeist is very careful during their winemaking, most notably during two stages; one with their sorting; they sort multiple times taking care to remove any desiccated fruit or unripe berries and then again during their blending trials.
-They will only blend the highest quality barrels and if a barrel “is on the fence” as Mark says, it will not make the final blend.
-One year they started with 18 barrels and ended up only using 5 for their final wines.
+Zeitgeist is fastidious with their winemaking, most notably during two stages.
+One at sorting when they sort multiple times taking care to remove any desiccated fruit or unripe grapes and then again during blending trials.
+They will only blend the highest quality barrels; if a barrel “is on the fence” as Mark says, it will not make the final blend.
+One year they started with 18 barrels and only used 5 for their final blend.

 Select Wines